achenchi7/the-cloud-resume-challenge/README.md

 # Cloud Resume Challenge
 ## Introduction
-**Project Overview** - This is my implementation of the cloud resume challenge as coined by Forrest Brazeal, where I create a resume website using HTML, CSS, and JavaScript and host it on AWS
+**Project Overview** - This is my implementation of the [cloud resume challenge](https://cloudresumechallenge.dev/) as coined by [Forrest Brazeal](https://www.linkedin.com/in/forrestbrazeal/), where I create a resume website using HTML, CSS, and JavaScript and host it on AWS

 **Final outcome** - A working website with a custom domain name.
 It also shows the number of times the website has been viewed.

+You can view my website [here](https://resume.jullyachenchi.com/)

 **Technologies used**
 - HTML, CSS, JavaScript